Choosing the Right Song For Your Voice

 2 Different Styles of Summertime

 The point is - the easier the song is to sing, the better you are going to sound.
 This is especially true when you're in the beginning stages of developing your voice.
+Be open to learning all you can about how the voice works by studying with a qualified instructor.
+Proper vocal technique will set your voice free.
+The more you learn, the better you'll sound.
 Once you master good, solid vocal technique you may branch out into more challenging pieces.

 When choosing the right song to sing remember these rules:

 - Can you sing the highest notes without pinching the sound or cracking your voice, and thus making it clear to an audience that you are struggling to hit those notes?
-If not, you need to further stretch your range and develop your upper end over time before attempting to sing that particular song in that particular key.
+If not, you need to further stretch your range and develop your upper voice.

 - Does the tone of your voice fall apart, change dramatically, become breathy or sink back into the throat when you attempt to sing very low notes?
 If so, you need to work on the bottom end of your range.